 If you do not already have the entry qualifications, you could consider the following route in order to progress to the Access to HE programme: Complete a two year programme: Year 1: studying GCSE English and Maths, Year 2: Access to HE Diploma.
 For more information please contact our Learner Information team.

 If your first language is not English, you should have a minimum of 6.00 in IELTS alongside a UK or equivalent international qualification (a NARIC check will be required).

 Each module is assessed using a variety of criteria.
 You will be required to demonstrate creativity, critical thinking, evaluation, decision making, personal reflection, reading and research of relevant information, time management and effective communication skills.

 Each module carries a number of assessments.
 Depending on the module you will be assessed through combinations of the following: Written assignments, formal reports, practical assessments, presentations, essays, case studies, exams and reflective statements.

-Our students have been offered places in top universities such as Glasgow, Manchester, Reading, Bath, Kings College London, Queen Mary University London, Middlesex University London, Brunel University, University of Roehampton and Royal Holloway University of London.
+Our students have been offered places in top universities such as Glasgow, Manchester, Reading, Bath, Kings College London, Queen Mary University London, Middlesex University London, Brunel University, University of Roehampton, Royal Holloway University of London and University of Warwick.
 Students will be guaranteed conditional offers at London South Bank University at lower admissions requirements than their standard offer.

 Our Access pathway provides an opportunity to develop your presentation and seminar delivery techniques as well as research and study skills.
 You will learn in dedicated classrooms.
 You could also get an opportunity to gain work experience within the college.
 We will give you the opportunity to develop your skills and experience which will enable you to build on your CV.